checkpoint-restore/go-criu/README.md

 to every commit message.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.

-### License
+### License and copyright

-The license of go-criu is the Apache 2.0 license.
+Unless mentioned otherwise in a specific file's header, all code in this project is released under the Apache 2.0 license.

+The author of a change remains the copyright holder of their code (no copyright assignment).
+The list of authors and contributors can be retrieved from the git commit history and in some cases, the file headers.